Su Yung

-Vannarah Riggs (born June 30, 1989) is an American professional wrestler currently signed to Impact Wrestling under the ring name Su Yung, with the character also having the alter egos of Susan and Susie.
+Vannarah Riggs (born June 30, 1989) is an American professional wrestler best known for her time with Total Nonstop Action Wrestling (TNA) under the ring name Su Yung, with the character also having the alter egos of Susan and Susie.
 Riggs is a former two-time Impact Knockouts Champion.

-She is currently inactive, due to maternity leave.

 She had previously worked in WWE, where she competed in its developmental territory Florida Championship Wrestling (FCW) under the ring name Sonia.

 Professional wrestling career

 Early career (2007–2015)

 Riggs got her start in wrestling after moving to Memphis, Tennessee in 2007 to become a professional wrestler.
 She has worked for several promotions which include Lady Sports, MLL, GCW, and Jerry Lawler's Memphis Wrestling.
 In February 2010, Riggs made her debut for Main Event Championship Wrestling as a villainess under the name Su Yung and defeated Tracy Taylor.
 On July 1, 2015, Yung appeared on Total Nonstop Action Wrestling's One Night Only: Knockouts Knockdown event, which she lost to Taryn Terrell.